BuildRadiator/BuildRadiatorMavenExtension/README.md

 export radiatorCodeEnvVar=<radiator code from when you created the radiator>
 export secret=<radiator secret from when you created the radiator>
 ```

+Don't do these on your dev workstation, because updating the build radiator is the business of your CI daemon.

 ## Researching where to make step changes